 However, not everyone is happy.
 Pilot tests of facial recognition systems in the UK have so far yielded patchy results and courted controversy.

-In one episode, more than 2,000 people in Cardiff were wrongly identified by police as potential criminals during the football Champions League final.³ Similarly, Metropolitan Police piloting the technology at London’s Notting Hill Carnival in 2017 mistakenly identified 102 people as potential suspects.
-No arrests were made.⁴
+For instance, more than 2,000 people at an event in Cardiff were wrongly identified by police as potential criminals;³ when piloting the technology, the London Metropolitan Police mistakenly identified 102 people as potential suspects, although no arrests were made.⁴

 For Newton global equities portfolio manager Paul Markham there are some legitimate ethical concerns about certain uses of facial recognition technology.
-Nevertheless, he is optimistic more positive applications can found for this technology and believes it is area of rich potential for software and electronic component manufacturers.
+Nevertheless, he is optimistic positive applications can be found for this technology and believes it is an area of rich potential for software and electronic component manufacturers.

-“Many airports are now widely using facial recognition to speed up passport checks and some smartphone apps employ similar technology which allow users to unlock their phones via their facial image.”
+“Many airports are now widely using facial recognition to speed up passport checks and some smartphone apps employ similar technology, allowing users to unlock their phones via their facial image.”

 “In the future, electronic advertising boards and pillars could include facial and mood recognition technology or gauge the age, broad socio-economic profile or even mood of people viewing them,” he says.